This is a blog about environmental sustainability: why I care, why you should care, and how we can do better.

 Most of the time, I feel small.
 And I worry a lot.
 I worry that my actions don’t matter.
 I worry that we aren’t taking this seriously.
 I worry that people have got “too much else going on” to care.
 I worry that life is too short to care, and I worry that life is too short not to care.

 This blog helps me feel empowered.
 I realized that I can’t stop myself from caring and practicing the things I do (like buying coffee in a mug), even if they are insignificant in the grand scheme of things.
-I know people who don’t care about these things (including for a variety of legitimate reasons), and I don’t think I can convince them to start caring.
+I know people who don’t care about these things (sometimes for totally legitimate reasons!), and I don’t think I can convince them to start caring.
 But I truly believe lots of people do care, and would care if they were more aware of the problems and how to be a part of the solution.

 When I am in awe of the inconceivable wonder of a clear starry night in Vermont because I had never seen stars like that in China, I wish everyone and everyone who comes after me would have the privilege to admire these celestial beauties too.

-Grad school took me from wishing to thinking, researching, and doing.
-I biked more, I started composting, I learned all about food, the way we buy, consume, grow, and trade, and the human and environmental impacts of our food choices.
+My graduate studies in food and agricultural policy took me from wishing to thinking, researching, and doing.
+I biked more, I started composting, I learned all about the way we buy, consume, grow, and trade food, and the human and environmental impacts of our food choices.
 And with that, I couldn’t help but wonder about everything else we do and their consequences too.

 Grad school was also where I immersed myself in the delightful world of statistics, research methods, and academic literature.
 I loved this rigorous way of seeing the world, and felt strangely powerful having the ability to tease through the confusing news headlines.
 I learned how difficult it is for the average person to acquire and decipher academic literature, and want to do my part to help making scientific research more accessible.